NShan9297/Election_Analysis/README.md

   With the largest County Turnout (number of votes) seen in Denver

-- Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+- The breakdown of the number of votes and the percentage of the total votes each candidate received:
+-
+  **Charles Casper Stockham** recieved 23.0% of the votes with a total vote count of 85,213

+  **Diana DeGette** received 73.8% of the votes with a total vote count of 272,892

+  **Raymon Anthony Doane** received 3.1% of the votes with a total vote count of 11,606

 - Which candidate won the election, what was their vote count, and what was their percentage of the total votes?